digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/console.rst

     ./bin/canton run <some-canton-script> -c config/remote-participant1.conf

-Please note that most Canton commands can be executed from a remote console.
+Note that most Canton commands can be executed from a remote console.
-However, a few commands are limited to only being called from the local console of the node itself.
+However, a few commands can only be called from the local console of the node itself.

 Given a participant's config file, you can generate a skeleton remote config file